 Trim and fill.
 One popular bias-adjustment technique, trim and fill (Duval & Tweedie, 2000), is used to detect and adjust for bias through inspection of the number of studies with extreme effect size estimates on either side of the meta-analytic mean estimate.
 If the funnel plot is asymmetrical, the procedure “trims” off the most extreme study and imputes a hypothetical censored study reflected around the funnel plot’s axis of symmetry (e.g., an imputed study with a much smaller or even negative effect size estimate).
-Studies are trimmed and filled in this manner until the ranks are roughly equal.
+Studies are trimmed and filled in this manner until the ranks of the absolute values of the observed effect sizes on each side of the mean effect size are roughly equal.

 Trim-and-fill has its critics.
 Moreno et al. (2009), Simonsohn et al. (2014b), and van Assen et al. (2015) argue it is not useful: when there is no bias, there is too much adjustment, and when there is strong bias, there is too little adjustment.
 Higgins and Green (2011) express concern about the imputation of studies, which adds purely hypothetical data to the meta-analysis.
 Finally, as with most adjustments for bias, trim-and-fill performs best when studies are homogeneous.
 Terrin et al. (2003) point out that heterogeneity may degrade trim-and-fill’s performance considerably.